13 August 2020

 Alternatively, you can simply book our ‘Man and Van’ waste clearance services and just pay the call-out fee upfront.
 One of our field teams can then attend your property and price up how much plasterboard you have to dispose of, before responsibly getting rid of it on your behalf.

-In the case of large quantities of plasterboard - as a result of renovation projects or construction work - Clearabee are able to provide a dedicated skip.
+In the case of large quantities of plasterboard – as a result of renovation projects or construction work – Clearabee are able to provide a dedicated commercial skip service.
 This should only be used to contain plasterboard so it can then be transferred and safely disposed of at a local Waste Transfer Station.
 Making use of one of Clearabee’s Skip Bags can also be a safe way to get rid of unwanted plasterboard, as long as the Skip Bag is purely used for plasterboard.

 In any of the above cases, Clearabee will supply you with a digital Waste Transfer Note which will advise you as to the Waste Transfer Station that your plasterboard has been disposed at, so you can be confident that it has been responsibly and safely removed.

 Clearabee operates nationwide on-demand rubbish clearance and waste removal services, with over 120 vehicles and 300 directly employed staff.
 Our core services include our industry-leading rubbish clearance service as well as our skip bag, skip hire and sofa removal services.

 Clearabee has been ranked as the fastest-growing waste management company in Europe for 3 years running and featured on The Sunday Times Virgin Atlantic Fast Track for the last two years.